-Strawberry Rhubarb Crumble is the perfect balance between sweet and tart.
-The sweetness of the strawberries, the taste of tart rhubarb, and the crunchy, crumbled topping make for a match made in heaven.
+Indulge in seasonal flavors with this easy and delicious strawberry rhubarb crisp recipe.
+The flavor of sweet strawberries, the taste of tart rhubarb, and the crispy topping make for a match made in heaven.
 This is one of my all-time favorite rhubarb recipes.
 It is easy, quick to come together, and a family favorite.

-Summer is here in all its glory.
-It is going into the nineties all week, and nothing speaks summer like a good fruit crumble.
-This Strawberry Rhubarb Crumble is so delicious your friends and family will rave about this dessert.
-Somehow this tart sour vegetable and this sweet, scrumptious berry pair to make a winning combination.
-This crumble is scrumptious just by itself or a la mode.
+This Strawberry Rhubarb Crisp is so delicious that your friends and family will rave about this dessert.
+Somehow, this tart, sour vegetable, and this sweet, scrumptious berry pair to make a winning combination.
+This crisp is scrumptious just by itself or à la mode.
 There is nothing wrong with a little French vanilla ice cream on top of your crumble.
-Are you a huge strawberry rhubarb fan?
-If so, you have to put this on your to-try list now.
+If you like this recipe, you must try my strawberry rhubarb pie and strawberry cobbler.

-Place the dish on a foil-lined baking sheet.
-Bake until the top is golden brown and the mixture is bubbling.
-Serve warm or at room temperature.
-The crumble is delicious just by itself or with a scoop of vanilla ice cream.
-Leftovers should be stored in the refrigerator.
+- Place the dish on a baking sheet.
+Bake until the top is golden brown and the juices in the mixture are bubbling.

 - Shop around for rhubarb via the telephone unless, of course, you grow it.
 Sometimes it is difficult to find.